 Academic Experiential Learning

-Study Abroad: Many honors students take advantage of the study abroad trips and exchange programs developed and led through the Office of International Programs and Services.
+All study abroad trips and exchange programs developed and led through the Office of International Programs and Services.

 Please note that for student-initiated research projects to count for the experiential learning requirement, they must follow at least three criteria: 1) the research cannot be a class assignment, 2) the research cannot be work for the thesis and 3) the research must be mentored by a faculty member.

 Teaching assistantships and supplemental instructor positions are available for academically strong and talented students in certain departments.
 See your department for these opportunities.

-Last updated: 6/13/2018
+Last updated: 10/17/2018